 Despite the warning signs, the HOA that ran the condominium nixed improvements that would have saved dozens of lives.
 When the Miami condo building collapsed, it became clear that those repairs were essential.
 This should be a teaching moment among condo buyers.
 Here’s what everyone should take away from this tragic outcome.

 According to people in the condo, there were several visible problems with the condo tower.
-People noticed their homes were filled with cracks along doorframes or near the ceiling.
+People noticed their homes had cracks along doorframes or near the ceiling.
 Some claimed that they also saw structural damage near the support beams.

 Co-ops and condos both have meetings to discuss significant repairs.
 The organization gets to vote on whether maintenance rates will rise to cover those costs.
 No one looks forward to these meetings, but they have to happen.